top of page

 Entomobrya atrocincta "Dimorphic Springtails"

-So far unproven as a cleanup species, high potential.
+So far unproven as a cleanup species, low potential due to moderate breeding speed and preferential diet.
 Best for arid environments like reptile bioactives.
 They still require access to a small moist area for egg laying and moisture regulation; this can be as simple as a cup of wet sphagnum moss.

 Entomobrya confusa "Varicolored Springtails"

 Proven as a cleanup species.
-Great for a variety of environments, high or low humidity, although they prefer high.
+Great for a variety of environments, high or low humidity, although they prefer moderate.
 They will roam onto dry land but not to the degree of arid springtails.
-We recommend this species for terrariums and isopod bins.
+I recommend this species for terrariums and isopod bins.

 Entomobrya sp "Wood Runner Springtails"

-So far unproven as a cleanup species, high potential.
+Proven as a cleanup species.
 Best for arid environments like reptile bioactives.
 They still require access to a small moist area for egg laying and moisture regulation; this can be as simple as a cup of wet sphagnum moss.

 Entomobrya unostrigata "Cotton Springtails"

-Proven as an arid cleanup crew species.
+Thoroughly proven as an arid cleanup crew species, likely the best in the hobby for their intended environments.
 Best for arid environments like reptile bioactives.
 They still require access to a small moist area for egg laying and moisture regulation; this can be as simple as a cup of wet sphagnum moss.
-We have used this species with great success in a ball python bioactive.
+Couples very well with Pseudosinella violenta.

 Folsomia candida "Common White Springtails"

 Thoroughly proven as a cleanup species.
 Only for moist and humid environments; they will not tolerate dry land.
 The most common species for use with terrariums and for a good reason.
-This is an excellent CUC member.
+This is an excellent CUC member that couples well with surface roaming springtails.

 Homidia socia "Three-Lined Springtails"